AI

 Gemini fixed broken apps that Claude created.
 Reddit_Bot9999 watched as Gemini easily fixed a broken app made by Claude.
 Doubled the code length but made it work.

-That million token context window is no joke.
+That very large context window is no joke.
 Feed it your entire codebase.
 Your whole documentation.
 Every email from last year.
 Gemini handles it.

-In testing, Gemini crushed 7 out of 10 prompts, especially anything factual or contextual.
+In testing, Gemini crushed most prompts, especially anything factual or contextual.
 Clean, well-documented Python functions every time.
-Plus 370 tokens per second generation speed - substantially faster than GPT-4o or Claude.
+Plus fast generation speed - substantially faster than GPT-5 or Claude.
+Gemini 3 Pro now offers a 1 million token context window with native support for text, audio, images, video, and entire code repositories.

 Where each AI fails miserably (with proof)

 These are the same AIs supposedly approaching human intelligence.
-They can’t solve puzzles a 10-year-old could figure out.
+They can’t solve visual reasoning puzzles that humans handle in under two attempts.
 No wonder AI projects fail so spectacularly when we expect them to think like humans.

 Claude’s spectacular failures

-Hit limits fastest - 45 messages every 5 hours if you pay.
+Hit limits fastest - limited messages per time window if you pay.
 Free tier?
-Good luck getting through 20 messages before hitting the wall.
+Good luck getting through limited initial messages before hitting the wall.

 Gets math wrong despite using the correct formula.
 Creates fictional content when you explicitly tell it not to.
 Overly cautious to the point of annoyance.
 “Would you prefer balanced feedback?”
 Just answer the question, Claude.